spencerhaugh/cats-app/README.md

 # Catabase!
 ## Project 2: SEI 9-21

+After 6 weeks of study, came Project 2!
+Project 2 was another solo project, to be deployed to Heroku, and using Node.js and Express intergrated with a MongoDB database & Mongoose.
+This project required us to utilize MVC conventions, as well as implementing authentication (via bCrypt).
+This app is rendered sever-side, and was focused on building our back-end.

-This app tracks a user-uploaded database of cats, and allows users to rank the cats.
+I created a full CRUD RESTful app that tracks a user-uploaded database of cats, and allows users to rank the cats with "likes".
 Users that are logged in can add new cats, edit cats, delete cats, and "like" cats.

 LINK:
 [Catabase App](https://enigmatic-island-67697.herokuapp.com/catabase)